Cabot Institute Annual Lecture 2018

 Great Hall, Wills Memorial Building, University of Bristol

-You are warmly invited to join us for this special event to explore and celebrate the research, innovations and partnerships of the University of Bristol’s Cabot Institute.
+This special event explored and celebrated the research, innovations and partnerships of the University of Bristol’s Cabot Institute.

 The Cabot Institute is the University of Bristol’s first flagship cross-disciplinary research institute, conducting world-leading research on the challenges arising from how we live with, depend on and affect our planet.

-Join us for our most prestigious event of the year!
-We’ll be showcasing some of our most interesting and world-changing research from global developments in monitoring volcanoes to responsible innovation to zero power sensors.
-Speakers include Dr Juliet Biggs, Professor Richard Owen and Dr Bernard Stark.
+Over 600 people joined us for our most prestigious event of the year!
+We showcased some of our most interesting and world-changing research from global developments in monitoring volcanoes to responsible innovation to zero power sensors.
+Speakers included Dr Juliet Biggs, Professor Richard Owen and Dr Bernard Stark.